 As the years went by, I did my best to max out my 401k contributions at work and opened a Roth IRA and maxed it out as best I could.
 One of the recommendations my financial planner gave me was to always defer taxes.
 This meant maxing out my 401k to reduce taxes and invest more.
 This is a core tenet of my investing strategy to this day.
 While avoiding taxes completely is impossible, minimizing taxes is a simply a goal.
 If you are saddled with a huge tax bill because of investing, you should be happy because you actually made money. (just make sure you set aside some of your profits to pay taxes!)

 After several years with multiple investment companies, account statements and dividend taxes to pay, I was thinking to myself, there has got to be a better way.
 My financial planner invested me in loaded mutual funds which had a surrender charge for selling before seven years.
 Moving money between investments?
 Forget about it!
 The fees were too high.
 My investing situation had become too complex.
-Even though I invested into loaded mutual funds, I avoided the front end fee because they put me in class B shares which had no upfront load to invest.
-There was a catch though, a CDSC (Contingent Deferred Sales Charge) is assessed if I withdrew money before seven years was up.
-I put together an expenses web page that visualizes the impact of sales charges and expense ratios in an attempt to disuade others from getting involved in loaded mutual funds.
+I put together an expenses tool that visualizes the impact of sales charges and expense ratios in an attempt to dissuade other investors from getting involved in loaded mutual funds.
 There are plenty of no-load mutual funds available which don't charge loads for the privilege of investing with their company. (and they typically outperform loaded mutual funds to boot!)